Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 We recommend that you only use this as an emergency backup as it can put a large load on the circuit, particularly if plugged in for a long time.
 This can increase the risk of electrical fires, which I’m guessing is really not how you want to start your day!

-Level 2 Charging
+Level 2 charging

 Your dedicated EV home charger will typically offer level 2 charging.
 This is much quicker, and alongside your home, can be found in workplaces and the majority of public chargepoints.
 Typically, it’ll take between 4-8 hours for a full charge, which makes them suitable for most charging needs.

-Level 3 Charging
+Level 3 charging

 Outside of the home, level 3 offers the fastest charge.
 Designed for rapid charging, level 3 chargers use direct current (DC), which makes them capable of delivering a high amount of power to the vehicle’s battery.
 Charging to 80 per cent can take as little as 30 minutes, though it does depend on vehicle type and the battery’s maximum charging rate.
-All levels also depend on power output, which leads us nicely to a second factor involved in the length of time it takes to charge your EV.
+All levels also depend on power output, which leads us nicely to a second factor involved in the length of time it takes to charge your EV—power output.

-Factor #2: Power Output
+Factor #2: Power output

 The reason the granny charger is so slow in charging your EV is down to power output.